rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 containerd: \\wsl$\rancher-desktop-data\var\lib\nerdctl\dbb19c5e\volumes\<namespace>
 ```
 **macOS & Linux:**
-Navigate to the path provided below in the VM(lima), depending on the active container runtime.
+Navigate to the path provided below in the (lima) VM, depending on the active container runtime.
 You can use `rdctl shell` to access these paths in the VM.
 ```
 dockerd(moby): /var/lib/docker/volumes
 containerd: /var/lib/nerdctl/dbb19c5e/volumes/<namespace>